t3n0/cntt/README.md

 # SWCNT tight binding band structure

 Utility to compute the electronic band structure of carbon nanotubes.
-It uses the well known tight binding approximation and displays the band structure in linear and helical coordinates.
+It uses the well known tight binding approximation of CNTs and displays the band structure in linear and helical coordinates.

 ## Getting started